kyleflan/simpitemp/README.md

 `mkdir ./redis_data`

-`docker run --name redis-01 --restart always -p 6379:6379 -v /home/pi/app/redis_data:/data -d redis redis-server --appendonly yes`
+`docker run --name redis-01 --restart always -p 6379:6379 -v /home/pi/simpitemp/redis_data:/data -d redis redis-server --appendonly yes`

+> If simpitemp is installed somehwere other than the pi user's home directory,
+> update the path to the `-v` arg

 ### Start the app